-- Interdisciplinary approaches for understanding ceramic production and consumption, specializing in petrography and SEM analysis, complimented by material culture theory
+- Using laboratory based scientific techniques to investigate ceramic production and consumption, specializing in petrography and SEM analysis

-- The diachnronic development of Neolithic and Bronze Age communities of the Greek mainland
+- The diachronic and spatial development of Neolithic and Bronze Age society, pottery technology and consumption practices in Greece and the Balkans

-- C. Burke, S. Spencer-Wood, Crafting a History: Introduction to Crafting in the World.
-In: C. Burke, S. Spencer-Wood (eds.), Crafting in the World: Materiality in the Making (New York, due spring 2018).
+- C. Burke, S. Spencer-Wood, Crafting a History.
+Introduction to Crafting in the World.
+In: C. Burke, S. Spencer-Wood (eds.), Crafting in the World.
+Materiality in the Making (New York 2018) 1–16.

 - C. Burke, P. M. Day, D. J. Pullen, The Contribution of Petrography to Understanding the Production and Consumption of Early Helladic Ceramics from Nemea, Mainland Greece.
 In: M. Ownby, S. Kelly, M. Massucci, I. Druc (eds.), Integrative Approaches in Ceramic Petrography (Salt Lake City 2016) 104–115.

 - C. Burke, S. Spencer-Wood (eds.), Crafting in the World.
 Materiality in the Making (New York 2018).